Have you ever tried making a marketing plan, without much success?

 Her book boils down a mass of marketing ideas into an easy read of just over 100 pages.
 If you can only read one book on marketing in your entire career, this would be a good one to pick.

-We like her pragmatic focus: “Marketing dollars spent must generate clear sales results.”
+I like her pragmatic focus: “Marketing dollars spent must generate clear sales results.”

-We like her down-to-earth tips: “The best way to understand your customers and prospects is to… talk to a few of them.”
+I like her down-to-earth tips: “The best way to understand your customers and prospects is to… talk to a few of them.”

 Forget the formulas they teach in college